• Target level of study

 Presentation

-By integrating the Bachelor of Technology in Civil Engineering - Sustainable Construction (B.U.T.
-GC-CD), students benefit from an integrated 3-year program to reach the degree of Bachelor.
+By enrolling in the Bachelor of Technology in Civil Engineering - Sustainable Construction (B.U.T.
+GC-CD), students benefit from a three-year integrated program leading to a bachelor's degree.
 The degree is aligned with international standards and facilitates exchanges with foreign universities.

-With the B.U.T.
-GC-CD, students continue to benefit from a university and technological education supervised by experienced teaching teams.
-The curriculum is still based on professional situations, periods in companies in the form of internships or work-study programs.
+With the GC-CD B.U.T., students continue to benefit from university-level education and technology training supervised by experienced teaching teams.
+The curriculum continues to focus on professional scenarios and periods spent in companies in the form of internships or work-study programs.

 Read more